-Jason D. Doles, Ph.D., and researchers in his Skeletal Muscle Wasting and Progenitor Cell Biology Lab at Mayo Clinic study muscle regeneration, wasting disorders and stem cell activation using diverse experimental model systems and cutting-edge cell and molecular biology tools and technologies.
+Jason D. Doles, Ph.D., and researchers in the Skeletal Muscle Wasting and Progenitor Cell Biology Lab at Mayo Clinic study muscle regeneration, wasting disorders and tissue stem cells using diverse experimental model systems and cutting-edge cell and molecular biology tools and technologies.

 - Cachexia.
 Dr. Doles' team aims to understand the molecular basis of cancer-associated muscle and fat wasting.

 - Sepsis.
 Sepsis survivors often experience long-lasting complications including cognitive impairment, muscle weakness and respiratory deficits.
-Dr. Doles' lab studies how stem cell defects contribute to tissue late effects.
+Dr. Doles' lab studies how stem cell defects contribute to persistent tissue dysfunction.

 - Aging.
 Collaborative work with members of the Mayo Clinic Paul F. Glenn Center for the Biology of Aging aims to understand how metabolic alterations in the aging muscle microenvironment affect muscle stem cell function.